Sharing Your Wistia Videos

 This means that sharing out a direct link to your Wistia account is one of the easiest and most direct ways to share your content with others, without sharing it with the whole of the internet.
 Check out our section all about sharing out a direct link (including some nifty examples).

-If you’re looking for a bit more security, we have the option to invite Viewers and/or Collaborators to your projects.
+If you’re looking for a bit more security, we have the option to invite Viewers and/or Collaborators to your folders.
 Get the highlights of Private Sharing below, or check out the full guide over on our Private Sharing page.

 You also have the option to share your videos in email with your favorite email marketing providers, and even track their success!